mymh13/kube-snake/docs/phase_three.md

 During local development testing, we encountered authentication failures where `mongosh` could successfully authenticate to MongoDB using credentials `user:password`, but the .NET MongoDB.Driver consistently failed with `MongoAuthenticationException: Unable to authenticate using sasl protocol mechanism SCRAM-SHA-1`.
 Initially, we suspected connection string parsing issues, URL encoding problems, or SCRAM mechanism mismatches between the MongoDB server and the .NET driver.
 After extensive troubleshooting including creating multiple test users, trying different authentication mechanisms (SCRAM-SHA-1 vs SCRAM-SHA-256), and using `MongoClientSettings` instead of connection strings, the root cause was discovered: MongoDB's default port 27017 was already bound locally by either a local MongoDB instance or a stale `kubectl port-forward` process.

 ### The Solution: Alternate Port Binding
 The fix was to use an alternate local port for the port-forward tunnel: `kubectl port-forward svc/mongodb-service 27018:27017 -n default`.
 This ensured the tunnel actually forwarded traffic to the K3s MongoDB instance instead of routing to the conflicting local process.
 The .NET application's `.env` file was updated to use `mongodb://user:password@localhost:27018/?authSource=admin` for local development, while production deployments in the cluster use `mongodb://user:password@mongodb-service:27017/?authSource=admin` for direct service-to-service communication.
-Key takeaways: always verify `kubectl port-forward` shows `Forwarding from 127.0.0.1:XXXX` on startup, check for port conflicts using `netstat -ano | findstr :27017`, use non-standard ports for local development to avoid conflicts, and remember that authentication errors can sometimes indicate connectivity issues rather than credential problems.
+Key takeaways: always verify `kubectl port-forward` shows `Forwarding from 127.0.0.1:XXXX` on